darkn3rd/script-tut/scriptbox/scripts/README.md

 ### Ubuntu 22.04

-These are some combinations you would try
+These are some combinations you would try below:

 * **A. Baseline (no flags)** — system ruby/python only, `groovy` via sdkman default:
   ```bash